ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 #.
 To verify wireless telemetry:

-   -  Remove the FTDI to USB cable from APM
+   -  Remove the FTDI to USB cable from the autopilot
-   -  Connect the air radio to APM & LIPO
+   -  Connect the air radio to the autopilot & LIPO
    -  In **MP \| Flight Data** tab select the ground radio COM port then click on **Connect**